Tokyo tanks

 Tokyo tanks were internally mounted self-sealing fuel tanks used in the Boeing B-17 Flying Fortress and Consolidated B-24 Liberator bombers during World War II.
-Although nicknamed "Tokyo" tanks to dramatically illustrate the significant range they added to the B-17 (approximately 40% greater with combat weights), it was also an exaggeration in that no B-17 ever had the range to bomb Japan from any base in World War II.
+The tanks increased the B-17's total range at combat weight with 4000-5000 lb of bombs by about 1000 mi and the combat radius was doubled to about 650 mi.
+Although nicknamed "Tokyo" tanks, the name was hyperbole, as no B-17 had the range to bomb Japan from an allied base during the war.